 Rev. C.J.
 Hawking, Executive Director

 Rev. C.J.
 Hawking, Executive Director of Arise Chicago since 2007, has been partnering with religious leaders to bring a fuller measure of God’s justice to the workplace since 1993.
 She has organized faith-labor coalitions in five U.S. cities.
 She currently serves as the Harry F. Ward Pastor for Social Justice at Euclid Avenue United Methodist Church in Oak Park.
 Hawking is a visiting lecturer on labor and social movements at the University of Illinois and co-authored Staley: The Fight for the New American Labor Movement (University of Illinois Press, 2009) which won three Book of the Year awards.

 Adam Kader, Worker Center Director

 Shelly Ruzicka, Communications Director

-Shelly is the great granddaughter of Polish and Czech immigrants, and daughter of a public school teacher--whose experiences all helped shape her worldview.
-She received her bachelor’s degree in Political Science and Intercultural Studies at Elmhurst College and received the Founders Award for Service, the college’s highest honor awarded a student.
-Shelly studied for a semester at Oxford University, and later spent an academic summer term in Ecuador.
-She has participated as a former grantee representative on a Crossroads Fund grant-making committee, presented at a Center for Nonprofit Success Fundraising Summit, and has provided peer support on fundraising and administrative systems to other worker centers around the country.
-Shelly also serves as Co-Chair on the Board of Directors of Chicago Fair Trade.
-She participated in the inaugural class of the ReFrame strategic communications program in 2015.
-As Communications Director, she manages press outreach, new media, ally communications, oversees Arise finances, and supports member leadership development.
+Shelly Ruzicka is the great granddaughter of Polish and Czech immigrants, and daughter of a public school teacher--whose experiences all helped shape her worldview.
+She received her bachelor’s degree in Political Science and Intercultural Studies at Elmhurst College where she received the Founders Award for Service, the college’s highest honor awarded a student.
+Shelly studied for a semester at Oxford University, and a summer term at Universidad Espiritu Santo in Ecuador.
+As Arise Chicago's Communications Director, she manages organizational narrative strategy, press outreach, new media, ally communications, oversees Arise finances, and supports member leadership development.
 Shelly is passionate about supporting workers to share their stories as a powerful means to win workplace and policy campaigns.
 She has blogged for Gapers Block, Labor Notes, and Dignity at Work; and has photos published by The Nation, In These Times, Type Investigations, Dissent, Patch, and Gapers Block.
 Outside of movement work, she enjoys attending film festivals and cooking.
 Shelly speaks English and Spanish.